Sky Arts Awards: 2024 awards (28th annual ceremony)

+2023 awards (27th annual ceremony)

+Shortlisted nominees were announced on 15 June 2023.
+This year's trophy, in the form of a porcelain cat, was designed by former winner Grayson Perry.

 2022 awards (26th annual ceremony)

 Shortlisted nominees were announced on 30 June 2022.

 2021 awards (25th annual ceremony)

 The 25th annual ceremony marked its return as an in-person event after COVID-19 related restrictions of the previous year with shortlisted nominees announced on 7 June 2021.
 Two special awards were bestowed this year for innovation in the arts during the pandemic: one for an individual and one for a group / institution.

 2020 awards (24th annual ceremony)

 Nominations were revealed on 23 November 2020.
 Due to COVID-19 restrictions the ceremony itself was a virtual event and took place in the winter instead of its usual summertime slot.

 2019 awards (23rd annual ceremony)

 Nominations were revealed on 3 June 2019.

 2018 awards (22nd annual ceremony)

 Nominations were revealed on 29 May 2018.